doliinychenko/microcanonical_cooper_frye/README.md

 that travels in a special subspace of {cell(i), p_i}, where i varies from 1 to N, and N is variable), where the total energy, momentum and quantum numbers are the same.

+If you are using this code or its parts, please cite https://arxiv.org/pdf/1902.09775.pdf.

 ## Inputs

 A file with a list of hypersurface elements.
 Each element is defined by